lasuzuki/dtn-gcp/README.md

 # DTN 101 - Running the Interplanetary Internet on Google Cloud :rocket:
-This project has been developed by Dr Lara Suzuki and supervised by Vint Cerf :technologist:, both at Google Inc.
+This project has been developed by Dr Lara Suzuki :woman_technologist: and supervised by Vint Cerf :technologist:, both at Google Inc.

 ## Introduction